Daniela

 Private or niche clinics in other healthcare systems may offer such exams where it is not usually available.

-Of course, scientific studies also make use of testing to examine the prevalence and duration of STDs in male populations.
+Of course, scientific studies also make use of testing to examine the prevalence and duration of STIs in male populations.

 But is this something that the ordinary person should pursue?
-And why is testing not offered as a routine part of sexual health STD screening?
+And why is testing not offered as a routine part of sexual health STI screening?

 Compared to Other infections